 Built by the Dutch East India Company between 1666 and 1679, the Castle, located next to Cape Town’s transport hub, looms over the CBD as a reminder of the Dutch’s first entry into the country and how that changed the history of South Africa forever.

 But back to the present.
-The space has taken on a new life, playing host to markets and events including the OH OK Launch at which Johannesburg-based performance artists FAKA will be performing.
+The space has taken on a new life, playing host to markets and events including the OH OK Launch at which Johannesburg-based performance artists FAKA have performed.

 The duo uses live performance, literature, sound, video and photography to create work that reflects their experience as black queers navigating post-colonial Africa.

 FAKA, founded by friends Desire Marea and Fela Gucci, has been around since 2010.
 The two met at an Africa Day concert in Newtown in Johannesburg.
 The two tell me: “Ever since that day we hung out almost every day serving looks in the city with R10 to our names”.